fdmoon/CampActivities/myDailyNotes.md

 • JQ: $(selector).on("event", function() {}); <= in function argument, set function definition or only custom function name (not call that function!)

-• JQ: To inserts specified content ("in" the selected elements), .append() <= at the end of the selected elements .prepend() <= at the beginning of the selected elements
+• JQ: To inserts specified content ("inside" the selected elements), .append() <= at the end of the selected elements .prepend() <= at the beginning of the selected elements